GoogleCloudPlatform/accelerated-platforms/docs/use-cases/inferencing/README.md

 The examples primarily focus on the first two strategies, as they exploit the distributed computing capabilities of the ML Platform on GKE.
 The strategies may differ depending on business requirements and available resources within an organization.

 The fine-tuned Gemma 2 9B IT model in the fine-tuning end-to-end example is too large to fit in a single GPU, but it can fit on a single node with multiple GPUs with [tensor parallelism](https://huggingface.co/docs/text-generation-inference/en/conceptual/tensor_parallelism).
 The tensor parallel size is the number of GPUs you want to use.
-For example, if you have 4 GPUs in a single node, you can set the tensor parallel size to 4\.
+For example, if you have 4 GPUs in a single node, you can set the tensor parallel size to 4.

 The model weight size, expected response latency and scale requirements impact the choice of accelerators to be used by the inference engine.
 The following examples showcase recommendations for loading model weights (i.e. Gemma 2 9B IT) and how to automatically scale the inference engine based on demand.

-### Application start-up and Model loading Optimizations
+### Application start-up and model loading optimizations

 To spin up a pod running an LLM related application, the start-up time consists of several portions:

 - Container initialization (image pull)
 - Application startup time

-The container initialization time is primarily the container image pull time, while for a typical python LLM application using vLLM, the application startup time is mostly the time spent loading LLM model weights.
+The container initialization time is primarily the container image pull time.
+The initialization of the vLLM application libraries are minimal compared to a majority of the time spent loading LLM model weights.

 #### Accelerate the container image pull